loftuxab/alfresco-community-loftux/projects/installer/tomcat-bundle/README.txt

 c:\mysql\bin\mysql -u root -e "grant all on alfresco.* to 'alfresco'@'localhost'
                    identified by 'alfresco' with grant option;"

-The Alfresco 'startup.bat' starts the database and runs Tomcat's 'startup.bat'.
+The Alfresco 'alf_start.bat' starts the database and runs Tomcat's 'startup.bat'.
-The 'shutdown.bat' runs Tomcat's 'shutdown.bat' and shutsdown the database.
+The 'alf_stop.bat' runs Tomcat's 'shutdown.bat' and shutsdown the database.